BaiyangZhang/oldBlog/_posts/inProgress-2022-08-02-A-Few-Thoughts-about-Distributions.md

 ## There are so much more to integrals than just Riemann integral

+The concept of integral is deceptively simple -- just summation at its finest.

 As Terence Tao pointed out in the book... (three kinds of integrals)

 Introduce the measure theory here, the $\sigma$-algebra, where $sigma$ stands for the union, and the measureble sets $\mathfrak{m}$.